Netflix/dispatch/docs/user-guide/administration/configuration.md

 **Executive Report Reminder:** Number of hours between reminders.

-**Default Incident Priority:** Marks this priority as the default if the reporter does not specify.
+**Default Incident Priority:** If the reporter of an incident does not provide an incident priority, a default will be used.
+Enable the setting to make this incident priority the default.

 **Page Commander:** Ensures that the incident commander is paged for all incidents with this priority (if configured paging service and plugin allows).